Page No. 39

 Ans.
-The Indian desert located in the north-western part of India experiences the highest diurnal range of temperature because of the sand which is present there, quickly becomes hot during day and cools down rapidly during night.
+The Indian desert, located in the north-western part of India experiences the highest diurnal range of temperature because of the sand which is present there, quickly becomes hot during the day and cools down rapidly during night.

 Ans.
 Malabar Coast gets rains from South-West Monsoon Winds.

 Q.5.
 What are Jet streams and how do they affect the climate of India?

 - Jet streams are fast flowing, narrow, meandering air currents found in the atmosphere of some planets, including Earth.

 - The westerly flows are responsible for the western disturbances experienced in the north and north-western parts of the country.

 - In the months of October- November the easterly jet streams cause tropical depressions.